 Students are from many positions (i.e. managers, business owners, librarians, technicians, realtors, financial planners, nutritionists, accountants, college faculty, human resources specialists, and public relations personnel).
-Any position that involves information transmission (sales, training, education, management) should address how this transmission takes place in a computer-mediated communications setting, thus the name of the specialization, Interactive Technology.
+Any position that involves information transmission (sales, training, education, management) should address how this transmission takes place in a computer-mediated communications setting, thus the name of this area of study, Interactive Technology.

 Assignments and asynchronous learning activities, computer-mediated collaboration and communication tools provide students with basic knowledge, skills, and experiences to perform in positions in the corporate and non-profit sectors such as:

 Manager in digital environments